Easy-Shu/Easy-Shu.github.io/_pages/about.md

 - *2024.04*.
 Gold Medal with Congratulations of the Jury Award by the International Exhibition of Inventions Geneva
 - *2023.12*.
 Silver Award of International Design Excellence Awards (IDEA) Award by the Industrial Designers Society of America (IDSA)
+- *2023.11*.
+Outstanding Contribution Award for the 20th Anniversary of the Publishing House of Electronic Industry-Broadview
 - *2022.12*.
 Best Presentation Award by the ACM SIGGRAPH VRCAI
 - *2021.06*.
 Third Class of Excellent Professional Publications Award by the China Industry and Information Technology Publishing & Media Group
 - *2017.11*.
 First Class of National Science and Technology Progress Award by the China National Textile and Apparel Council (CNTAC)